 Basic certification involves some theory lessons and tests, and a little calculation and consultation of dive tables to work out how long you can spend underwater, but don’t be put off by that!
 It’s mostly common sense and not too complicated, and ultimately meant for your own safety, so even if studying is not your thing, you should be able to get through this.

-Where do I go to get this done?
+Where do I go to get a diving license?

 You’ll get your license by signing up with an officially recognized Dive School or certified instructor.
 Take your time to pick a dive centre, ask them questions and have a look at their operations to make sure you’re fully comfortable with the way they work.
 One of the dive centres I’ve dived with had really old equipment, so we had problems with leaky tanks throughout the trip, which is not something you want to worry about, especially when you’re just starting out!